21ryano/21ryano/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# Hi, I'm Ryan Oesterle! 👋
+# Hello, I'm Ryan Oesterle! 👋

 I'm a student at the University of Notre Dame studying Economics.